 The color code of the bubble will be as per the performance that can also communicate with a target line.

-By using this chart in the QlikView, it is a high efficiency that helps to take up next advanced level.
+By using this chart in the QlikView, it is a high efficiency that helps to take up the next advanced level.
 Here are the main reasons to use are

-Bubble chart is useful for analysing and displaying the data.
-We can study about the relations between the given data.
+A bubble chart is useful for analyzing and displaying the data.
+We can study the relations between the given data.
 I hope this article helps you in getting the required information.

 If you have any queries, let us know by commenting in the below section.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!